Initial configuration

 - Provides a single central place to manage configurations.

-API and CLI
+API and the command-line tool

 - Covers all configuration options.